larsjuergenson/PPsmwCustom/README.md

-# PpSmwCustom: Semantic Medwiawiki customizations the Perrypedia
+# PpSmwCustom: Semantic Medwiawiki customizations for the Perrypedia

 This Mediawiki extension provides customizations specific to the Mediawiki installation of the [Perrypedia](http://www.perrypedia.proc).